tildearrow/furnace/papers/format.md

   4f | chip front/rear balance
  --- | **patchbay** (>=135)
   4  | patchbay connection count
- 4?? | patchbay
+ 4?? | patchbay connections (×numConnections)
-     | - see next section for more details.
+     | - see the patchbay section for more details.
   1  | automatic patchbay (>=136)
  --- | **a couple more compat flags** (>=138)
   1  | broken portamento during legato